karlis-vagalis/doxxer/README.md

 ## Getting started

-You can currenly install the tool locally via *cargo*:
+You can currently install the tool locally via *cargo*:

 ```bash
 cargo install doxxer